 PLEASE NOTE: In order to potentially adopt and interact with an animal, you must be present at the shelter with a completed pre-adoption application submitted to the front desk no later than 4:00 pm.
 All showings end at 4:30p.m.

 Featured Pet of the Week

-Domestic Short Hair cat with a Brown Tabby Coat
+Domestic Short Hair with a Red and White Tabby coat

 Can’t find the animal you’re looking for?